Celebrating 25 years of The River Group

 Nicki is a Director & Trustee of The Katie Piper Foundation.
 The Katie Piper Foundation’s vision is to have a world where scars do not limit a person’s function, social inclusion or sense of wellbeing.

-Before founding River in 1994, she had an extensive career in marketing that involved working in magazines, and before that, in marketing for six years at Procter & Gamble.
+Nicki is passionate about marketing and before founding River had an extensive career in this field, which involved working in magazines, and before that, in marketing for six years at Procter & Gamble.

-Nicki is a big supporter of the PPA, and an active member of FIPP, the CIM and the Marketing Society.
-She is also a four-year director & trustee of The Katie Piper Foundation.
+She is also an active board member of FIPP, a keen supporter of the PPA, a member of the Marketing Society, and a five-year director and trustee of The Katie Piper Foundation.

 Jackie runs River.
 And when we say ‘runs’ we mean she does all the work while the rest of the board are out for an important business lunch.